Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Methodology

 where $\like$ is the probability of the data given the parameters of the assumed model; and, in the case of fixed data as a multivalued function of the parameters, it is known as the likelihood. $\prior$ is the prior distribution, which is the probability distribution of the parameters $\vec{\theta}$ taking into account all available external (i.e.\ \textit{a priori}) information; and $\evid$ is the evidence, which gives the probability of observing the data given the external information as well as the chosen model $M$.

-\corr{In cosmology, the likelihood $\mathcal{L}$ is commonly modeled as a multivariate Gaussian distribution.
+\corr{In cosmology, the likelihood $\mathcal{L}$ is commonly modelled as a multivariate Gaussian distribution.
 This approximation is justified by the large number of independent Fourier modes of the underlying cosmological fields that contribute to the measured observables.
-According to the Central Limit Theorem, the distribution of the observable estimator constructed from a sufficiently large number of independent random variables converges toward a Gaussian, regardless of the distribution of the individual variables.
+According to the Central Limit Theorem, the distribution of the observable estimator constructed from a sufficiently large number of independent random variables converges towards a Gaussian, regardless of the distribution of the individual variables.
 Since cosmological surveys typically probe an enormous number of modes, the resulting sampling distributions of the measured quantities are well captured by a multivariate Gaussian, such as}

 where $\vec{d}$ is the data vector, $\vec{T}(\vec{\theta})$ is the theory vector, and $\tens{C}$ is the covariance matrix of the data $\vec{d}$.\footnote{For illustration purposes, we are using a multivariate Gaussian distribution.
-However, for an exhaustive description of the current likelihood implementation in \CLOE, the reader is kindly referred to the \CLOE code implementation article Paper 2.} Indeed, Euclid Collaboration: Bel et al. in prep. and Euclid Collaboration: Gouyou Beauchamps et al. in prep. studied the distribution of two-point statistics and their non-Gaussianity, showing that the assumption of a Gaussian likelihood is sufficient in the context of \Euclid.
+However, for an exhaustive description of the current likelihood implementation in \CLOE, the reader is kindly referred to the \CLOE code implementation article Paper 2.} Indeed, \citet{JB2026}, and \citet{2026arXiv260401309E} studied the distribution of two-point statistics and their non-Gaussianity{, showing} that the assumption of a Gaussian likelihood is sufficient in the context of \Euclid.

 Assuming that the posterior distribution $P$ is Gaussian, we can obtain its multidimensional covariance matrix $\tens{C}$ using Fisher analysis.
 The Fisher matrix \citep{1995PhDT........19B,1996ApJ...465...34V,TTH97} is defined as the Hessian of the logarithmic likelihood function